charlesreid1/super-shitty-simple-static-site-generator/Readme.md

 Now put your feet up, turn off the computer, and pat yourself on the back, champ.
 You just launched an app.

+## How the fuck do I use this repo?

+You don't, dumbass, this is my repo.
+You can fork this repo, if you want to show off how fucking smart you are, but you should probably just set up your own repo and then put all the shit that's in this repo into your repo.

+Don't overcomplicate it.

 ## How the fuck do I build it?

 You wanna build the project?
 Okay skipper, strap in.